The capacity system of record

 Show the spec

 • IRC §41 — R&D credit.
-Contemporaneous documentation, per-employee, per-project — built from the ledger.
+Contemporaneous, per-employee, per-project documentation — built from the ledger, not reconstructed from a survey.

 • ASC 350-40 — software capitalization.
 OpEx/CapEx split with project-level evidence, in real time.

 • DCAA / FAR 31.
-Daily time tracking with a tamper-evident audit trail and lineage back to source.
+Daily time capture with a tamper-evident audit trail and lineage back to source.

 See the compliance view →